Wedding of Harald, Crown Prince of Norway, and Sonja Haraldsen: Pre-wedding celebrations

 Many of the foreign guests arrived in Oslo on 27 August.
 A grand ball at the Royal Palace had been planned but was canceled due to the Soviet invasion of Czechoslovakia and the recent sudden death of Princess Marina, Duchess of Kent.
-Princess Marina was a close friend of King Olav V and the widow of his first cousin.
+Princess Marina was a close friend and third cousin of King Olav V, and also the widow of his first cousin Prince George, Duke of Kent.
 Instead, the King gave a dinner for the royal guests who had arrived that day.

 On 28 August, the couple and royal guests attended a modern art exhibition at the Henie Onstad Kunstsenter.
 Afterward, Else Werring, overhoffmesterinne of the royal court, and her husband Niels Werring gave a luncheon for the royal guests.
 That evening, the Norwegian government gave a state dinner at Akershus Fortress.

 Commemorative medals for the wedding were minted in both gold and silver and made available to the public.
 The silver variety remains plentiful and can be obtained on the numismatic market.